nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Locating persons by subject: `findSubject`

-Find persons who have any of the subject(s).
+Finds persons who have any of the subject(s).

 Format: `findSubject SUBJECT [MORE_SUBJECTS]`